avtarman/Artus-3D-Resources/README.md

 2. Install required libraries

-3. Chnage the parameter values to desired values in the "artus_api_bringup.launch.py"
+3. Change the parameter values to desired values in the "artus_api_bringup.launch.py"

 4. cd path/to/project and build ROS2 package